Search blog

 V. Exercises about Out of order in English

-To further understand what Out of order in English means, let's complete the following exercises with PREP!
+To further understand what "out of order in English" means, complete the following exercises:

 Exercise 1: Complete the following sentences with the words in brackets: